ckx/treeofsavior-addons/README.md

 Here you can find all the addons I've created.
 Feel free to use my cwAPI to create yours too!
 Ask me if you need help.

+Also, please check my database website.
+It's growing! http://tos.codware.com/

+Have any question or suggestion about the addons or the website?
+Hit me at http://discordapp.com (user #3304).

 ## Download ##

 <a href='https://github.com/fiote/treeofsavior-addons/releases'>Get the latest release here</a>